bmstu-iu9/refal-5-lambda/README.en.md

 name).
 In other translation unit this term can be referred to only as t-variable.

-For such function-tag call `$ENUM` key word is preferred.
+For such function-tag call `$ENUM` keyword is preferred.

     $ENUM SymTable;